bwl21/lessfactor/README.md

 4.  rerun lessfactor to get the new variable names
 5.  merge the refactored files back into your project

+    * find ambiguous variable names by "__@"
+    * investigate the highest occurrences first

 ## Known Issues

 This is a very first shot.
 Areas of improvements:

 * more robust parser
 * option to ignore particular literals from being refactored - no idea how to achieve that
-* do not crate a new variables file but patch the existing one
+* do not create a new variables file but patch the existing one
 * apply the same for sass

+## version history

+### 0.0.2

+* now forward comments on the variables
+* expose the lines of occurrence for extracted variables
+* concatenate the variable names in case of ambiguity
+* fixed usage screen

+### 0.0.1

+* initial version

 ## Contributing